Matt Simpson (Alabama politician): Public safety

 Simpson sponsored and passed legislation to create the Alabama State of Emergency Consumer Protection Act, which created the crime of aggravated home repair fraud.
 He also sponsored legislation that makes possessing a stolen firearm a Class C felony in Alabama and legislation that added enhanced sentences for people convicted of child sex abuse.

 Ethics reform

 In the 2024 Legislative Session, Simpson attempted to pass updates and reforms to clarify Alabama's ethics laws that directly effect more than 300,000 public officials and employees in the state.
 Simpson's bill passed the Alabama House with bipartisan support but failed to make it out of committee in the Alabama Senate.

 Death penalty

 In 2024, Simpson proposed a death penalty bill for child rapists, that could ultimately challenge the precedent of Kennedy v.
 Louisiana.
 The bill is similar to the laws passed in Florida and Tennessee.

 On February 5, 2025, the Alabama House Judiciary Committee approved the proposed legislation.
 On February 11, 2025, the Alabama House of Representatives passed the bill with an 86–5 vote, with nine abstentions.
+The bill would fail in the senate in 2025.
+Simpson reintroduced the bill again in 2026.
+The 2016 bill passed the house on January 27, 2026, on a 73-6- with 17 abstentions vote.
+It passed in the senate in February 2026 with a 33–1 vote.
+On 12 February 2026, Governor Kay Ivey signed the bill into law.